CoderLine/mocha-vscode/README.md

 # Mocha VS Code Extension

-This a community Mocha extension for VS Code enabling developers to run and debug tests right within VS Code using the built-in test explorer.
+This a community Visual Studio Code extension for enabling developers to run and debug [Mocha](https://mochajs.org/) tests right within VS Code using the built-in test explorer.

 > [!NOTE]
 > This extension is in a fairly early development stage but mostly functional.
-We soon
-> will start to publish some pre-release versions to the VS Code Extension gallery.
+But watch out for any bugs 😉
 >
-> Follow our progress at https://github.com/orgs/CoderLine/projects/15/views/1
->
-> Please provide feedback and discuss improvements over at https://github.com/CoderLine/mocha-vscode/discussions
+> Please provide feedback and discuss improvements over at https://github.com/CoderLine/mocha-vscode/discussions and https://github.com/CoderLine/mocha-vscode/issues

 ## Getting Started

-Please follow the [general Mocha documentation](https://mochajs.org/) to initially set up tests using the command line.
-Then, [install this extension](https://marketplace.visualstudio.com/items?itemName=mocha.mocha-vscode).
+To get started follow the [general Mocha documentation](https://mochajs.org/) to set up testing for your project using the Mocha command line.
+Then, [install this extension](https://marketplace.visualstudio.com/items?itemName=coderline.mocha-vscode).

 This extension automatically discovers and works with the `.mocharc.js/cjs/yaml/yml/json/jsonc` files found in your workspace.
 It requires minimal to no extra configuration.
 It works by looking at test files in your JavaScript and TypeScript code.